tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 efficiently computing properties that must be true for all possible executions of a program.
 It's a very widely used approach both in compiler optimizations as well as static analysis for finding bugs, can be used for type inference etc".
-I'm writing the post to pave the way for CF's next post on proving abstract interpreters correct for range analysis and known bits analysis inside PyPy.
+I'm writing this post to pave the way for CF's next post on proving abstract interpreters correct for range analysis and known bits analysis inside PyPy.